monolyth-php/croney/README.md

 The logger is available inside task callables via `$this->logger`, so individual tasks can also log to whatever you configured it with.

+## Development
+During development, you probably want to run tasks when testing (not just at a specific time), and also probably just a specific task.
+Croney as of version 0.3 comes with two command line flags for this:

+`--all`
+Use this flag to run all tasks, regardless of specified scheduling. *Do not do this in production!*

+`--job=jobname`
+Run only the specified `jobname`.
+If the job is scheduled for particular times, you'll likely want to use this in conjunction with the `--all` flag.